cheekysim/cloudflare-dns/README.md

 This is a simple program to keep your cloudflare ip up to date with your public ip Since cloudflare does not support dynamic ips, this is a workaround

-This is meant to be used with portainer and deployed as a repository stack. https://www.portainer.io/
+This is meant to be used with portainer and deployed as a repository stack https://www.portainer.io/

 # Config